kedar94/AngularJS-Developer-Assignment-Project/README.md

 Description:
 Displaying Exchange rate Cryptocurrency Coins in Bar graph using API.

-## Technology used: NodeJS server, Angular , amChartsJS.
+## Technology used: NodeJS server, Angular , amCharts.

 Source code of Angular & Chart.js is uploaded in files.